mernstackman/string_sorter/Readme.md

 # String Sorter

-This is a simple nodejs express app that perform file operation which is intended to sort names by its last names in `case-insensitive` way.
+This is a simple nodejs express app that perform file operation which is intended to sort names by their last names in `case-insensitive` way.
 At this moment, this app only support the operation to single file input.
 Not yet tested to process multiple files.

 ```
 At this moment, this app is using built in Javascript's `sort()` method to do the sorting operation.